 NJ Transit cancels more trains on Monday morning

-NEWARK — NJ Transit picked right up where it left off last week, with over a half dozen trains canceled on Monday morning.
+NEWARK — NJ Transit picked right up where it left off last week, with nearly 20 trains canceled on Monday morning.

 Most of the trains were canceled without explanation, except for one which blamed "mechanical problems."